BCOMM-User-Documentation/Github-User-Documentation/docs/localRepo.md

 git init
 ```

+??? info "What is git init?"
+    `git init` informs the Git scripting language to create a .git directory at your current location in the terminal.
+The .git directory is where your local repository is stored.

 3\.
 Run the following command to create a README file:

 ```git
 git add README.md
 ```

+??? info "Why include a README?"
+    For any project it is recommended to include a README.md file.
+README files serve as a space where you can make a more detailed summary of the technology, functionality and structure of a project.
+At the very least this is very useful when returning to old work after a while.
+To learn more [click here](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/).

 ## Task 1.2 - Add Your Changes to The Local Respository